akash-kamat/clima/README.md

 # 🌤️ Cli-ma

-Hey there 👋
-This is my **first time trying out Rust** — I wanted to test it by building something practical and fun.
+This is my **first time trying out Rust** (hehe) — I wanted to test it by building something practical and fun.
-Rust turned out to be really nice for making CLI tools 🚀, so I ended up creating **Cli-ma**, a small weather app that looks good and runs fast.

-It fetches real-time weather data from [wttr.in](https://wttr.in/) and displays it with colors, emojis, and a neat little spinner animation ✨.
+Rust turned out to be really nice for making CLI stuff It fetches real-time weather data from [wttr.in](https://wttr.in/) and displays it with colors, emojis, and a neat little spinner animation ✨.
-Think of it as a mix of **useful + pretty + geeky vibes** 😎.

 ---